cyaoc/kintone-plugin-builder/README.md

   PS:
   manifest.json must be in the root directory of the plugin

-- Create a new src folder and copy your js code to that directory
+- Create a new src folder and copy your js files to that directory

 - Modify manifest.json, change the js path to dist/js/{$your_js_name}.js